dokester/BayesicFitting/docs/manual.md

 measurement might have a different accuracy; it is still one measurement.
 When choosing weight = accuracy<sup>-2</sup>, the difference only matters in the calculation of the evidence.<br>
-Accuracy can be 1 number, valid for all data, or a vector of N, one value for each data point.
+Accuracy can be one number, valid for all data, or a vector of N, one value for each data point.
 When there are possibly errors in both the dependent variable and the independent variable, it can be a matrix of (N,2) or of (N,3).
 In the latter case the third number is the (Pearson) correlation coefficient